anelook/streaming-flight-analytics-workshop-cc/README.md

-# Streaming flight data.
+# Streaming flight data ✈️.
 Hands-on with Confluent Cloud: Apache Kafka®, Apache Flink®, and Tableflow
 This is a hands-on workshop that uses streamed flight data to explore Apache Kafka®, Apache Flink®, Apache Iceberg, Trino, and Superset.
 The workshop is built around Confluent Cloud and focuses on learning by doing.